EdinUser/YouTubeLocalHistory/README.md

 1. Close and reopen the popup
 2. Refresh the YouTube page
 3. Check the browser console for error messages
+4. Benefit from improved error messages and loading states for easier troubleshooting

 ### Migration Issues
 If you experience issues with data migration: